-Comparisons to the General Data Protection Regulation (GDPR) were inevitable — and not far off.
+Comparisons to the General Data Protection Regulation (GDPR) were inevitable for the CCPA — and, honestly, not far off, based on the final amendments to the California law.

-The CCPA law will incorporate many of the same elements as its European Union counterpart: consent management options for California residents and customer data collection rules for brands.
+The CCPA regulation will incorporate many of the same elements as its European Union counterpart — namely consent management options for California residents (the chance to “opt out” of messaging and data use) and customer data collection rules for brands.

-Let’s get into how the California data protection law ultimately came to be, the nitty-gritty of the new CCPA requirements (and what comparisons can be made to the GDPR requirements), and the overall impact the consumer data privacy law will have on businesses — including yours.
+Let’s get into how the California data protection law ultimately came to be, the nitty-gritty of the CCPA requirements (and what comparisons can be made to GDPR), and the overall impact the consumer data privacy law will have on businesses — including yours.

-From what led to the legislation to how organizations reacted, here are the basics of the California Consumer Privacy Act of 2018 every marketing professional and business leader should know.
+From what led to the legislation to how organizations reacted, here are the basics of the California Consumer Privacy Act every marketer and business leader should know.

 A brief California Consumer Privacy Act timeline

-A mere month after GDPR was enforced for companies conducting business in the EU, California lawmakers proposed Assembly Bill No. 375, now officially known as — well, you know.
+A mere month after GDPR was enforced for companies operating in the EU, California lawmakers proposed Assembly Bill No. 375, now officially known as — well, you know.

 The CCPA text from state legislators shows the measure aligns with other right-of-privacy laws previously enacted in California, such as the Online Privacy Protection Act of 2003.